apesoda/sirenus/README.md

 Sounds are read from `static/sounds/` by default, put all your favorite sounds in this directory to have them show up on the board!
 The mixer assumes a sample rate of `44100 Hz`.

-Basic customization is available by editing the `sirenus.cfg` file
+Basic customization is available by editing the `sirenus.toml` file

 Sample:
 ```
+[ui]
-TITLE="Cool Tab Title"
+title = "Cool Tab Title"
-HEADING="The Best Soundboard"
+heading = "The Best Soundboard"
-DESC="Below you will find some beautiful sounds, have a click!"
+desc = "Below you will find some beautiful sounds, have a click!"
 ```
-See the [`sirenus.cfg`](sirenus.cfg) file to view  _all_ options.
+See the [`sirenus.toml`](sirenus.toml) file to view  _all_ options.

 ## Terminal
 Since the sounds are played using POST requests you can also play them from the terminal